Maras00/MS3/README.md

 - Buttons
 - Flash messages

+### Additional Testing

+For additional testing, I created a few accounts from which I made:
+- Registering
+- Login
+- Signing out
+- Adding cars
+- Editing cars
+- Deleting cars
+- Adding categories
+- Editing categories
+- Deleting categories
+- Use links in navbar and mobile navbar

+### Errors

+- The first of the errors that appears from time to time is a "net::ERR_NAME_NOT_RESOLVED" error in profile.html, cars.html and categories.html image replacement
+   - onerror="this.onerror=null;this.src='static/img/avatar_car.jpg'", onerror="this.onerror=null;this.src='static/img/avatar_car2.jpg'"
+- The second error I noticed in the safari browser when you want to choose option in add_car.html and edit_car.html there are two menus to open.
+- The third error was a spelling mistake I made in the env.py file and it did`t work as it should.

 ### Code Validation

 - I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.